precice/precice.github.io/pages/docs/fundamentals/fundamentals-roadmap.md

 - [Splitting coupling meshes into patches](https://github.com/precice/precice/issues/374)
 - [Two-level initialization enabled by default](https://github.com/precice/precice/issues/633).
 This feature was introduced in preCICE v2.0, but is currently switched off by default as not all use cases are supported yet.
 - Partition-of-Unity RBF data mapping for very large problems
-- More tutorial testcases for and better support of fluid-fluid coupling, including backflow
 - Tutorial testcases for CFD-DEM coupling
 - In-memory communication for volume-coupled problems
 - A [configuration generator](https://github.com/precice/controller)